 We get the message, over and over again – “be happy!”
 We even ask ourselves the same question: “What’s wrong with me?
 I should be happy!”
 We feel like we can’t be happy until things in our external environment line up with how we believe they should be.
-The story is different for everyone, but may sound something like:

 Sometimes we just don’t feel happy.
 That’s 100% normal and natural and is ultimately not the problem.
 The problem is that we resist experiencing anything else.
 We aren’t meant to feel happy all the time.
 But when difficult emotions come up, they tend to trigger more thoughts around, “why aren’t I happy?”
 This then becomes an invitation to the brain to start listing off possible reasons – “maybe it’s because you need to lose weight; maybe it’s because you know you’re always going to be alone.”

 We’re all trying to escape from our mind – we just don’t see it that way.
 We think we’re unhappy because of “a, b, c” – whether that is “I don’t make enough money”, “My relationship is terrible”, etc. We see situations and conditions and put the “blame” there.

-So, your brain, which is responsible both for your survival as well as maintaining habit and routine, latched onto it as a positive and protective measure.
-And it fights to maintain it, even if, on a rational level, you have identified it as unhelpful or destructive.
+So, your brain, which is responsible both for your survival as well as maintaining habit and routine, latched onto it as being helpful.
+And it fights to maintain it - even if, on a rational level, you have identified it as unhelpful or destructive.
 We attach so deeply with the belief that this is “me” and it means that there is something “wrong” with you.
 When, in reality, you have simply fallen into the trap of resisting reality, resisting having the experience you are having.
 By trying to escape uncomfortable emotions, we spiral deeper into a false reality.

 A trap we fall into is thinking that we have to do something to change what we’re feeling.
 Ironically, it’s when we accept what is happening in the moment, instead of clenching up and resisting, that we make space for it and it passes all on its own.

-Emotions are simply an invitation to look deeper – to the thoughts and limiting beliefs that caused them.
+Emotions are simply an invitation to look deeper – to the thoughts and limiting beliefs that cause them.
 Each time we react in a habitual way or catch ourselves getting completely swept up in and overwhelmed by our emotions, it is a clear indication that we are caught up in the stories of our mind and believing them to be true.